 ”An elephant stomped on his/her ear” (słoń nadepnął mu na ucho)

-Want to learn Polish?
+Do you want to learn Polish?
 Check out our publications